Master in Health Sciences

 The Major in Health Communication represents the ideal preparation for a career as researcher in the field of communication sciences.
 Graduates of the Major are in an excellent position to further their career as managers in state and federal health agencies, managers in knowledge translations for healthcare institutions, public health leaders as well as educators and communication analysts for health promotion, advertising and marketing.

-Health Behavior and Management
+Health and Social Behavior

 Psychological aspects as well as the social environment are important factors influencing health and health behavior.
-Factors such as attitudes, expectations, experiences or emotions and stress affect how individuals behave in general, but importantly also how they behave regarding their health, and how they experience their health state.
-Similarly, the social and material environment influences individuals’ behavior and their health.
+Factors such as attitudes, expectations, experiences, or emotions and stress affect how individuals behave in general, but importantly also how they behave regarding their health, and how they experience their health state.
+Similarly, the social and material environment influences individuals’ behavior and health.
 For both, individuals and society, it is thus important to gain an in-depth knowledge of health behaviors and health experiences.
 Appropriate interventions will help to improve individual and public health.

 The Major in Health Behavior and Management will provide: